HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 8. Rules and Regulations/section 8-2 ITU Regions.md

 #### What are ITU Regions?

 Welcome to the world of international radio regulations!
-Let's talk about ITU Regions—the global system that helps keep our airwaves organized.
+Let's talk about ITU Regions — the global system that helps keep our airwaves organized.

 Imagine if every country had completely different rules for radio use.
 It would be chaos!
 That's where the International Telecommunication Union (ITU) comes in.
 The ITU is a specialized agency of the United Nations that coordinates global telecommunications and radio spectrum usage.